Meet Our Doha Veterinarians

 To stay current on the latest updates in veterinary medicine, Dr. Khan attends various veterinary conferences every year, including the American Veterinary Medical Association (AVMA) and World Small Animal Veterinary Association (WSAVA).
 His love and passion for animals has led him to countless memorable experiences in the field, including treating cheetahs occasionally.
 He has worked in almost every field of veterinary medicine, including bovine, equine, small animals, exotics, and poultry.

-Dr. Khan is married with four children and has a white Persian mix cat named Panda.
+Dr. Khan is married with four children and has a white Persian mix cat named Panda and hospital rescued cat named Demi a three legged cat.
 In his spare time, he enjoys reading, running, cycling, and being a handyman.
 He also enjoys working with computer hardware and software.

 Dr. John Warren